CodingNomads/creator-docs/docs/01-content-guidelines.md

 In this diagram you saw a visual description of the different elements as they appear on our platform.

+---

 # Structure

+The following points give guidance on how to structure your technical writing to improve readability and help readers to learn from your material.

 ## 3-Step Principle